Kauto/animationvideo/README.md

 # AnimationVideo

 AnimationVideo is a javascript library to animate objects inside a canvas.
-The animation can be perfectly synced to music which can be even skipped.
+The animation can be perfectly synced to music which can even be seeked.
+Everything works without WebGl.

 For now see the *index.html* for an example.

 ### TODO
 * write demo with audio